yakvrz/llm-composition-bench/README.md

 ## Experiment runner

-For convenience, use `scripts/run_sweep.py` to orchestrate sweeps, plots, and a run index (and per-run results.md):
+For convenience, use `scripts/run_sweep.py` to orchestrate sweeps, plots, and a run index:

 ```bash
 # Run a sweep from a JSON config, auto-plot, and index the run